secretstartups/handbook/content/handbook/support/workflows/account_deletion_access_request_workflows.md

 1. Notify [#privacy-team_help](https://gitlab.slack.com/archives/C04357HVCJD) of the request so that they can begin review of the evidence provided by the requester proving their authority to act on behalf of the deceased account owner.
 1. If the user has access to the account and provided answers to the [Verification Challenge questions](https://internal.gitlab.com/handbook/support/#account-verification-challenge-questions), then [evaluate answers](https://about.gitlab.com/handbook/support/workflows/account_deletion_access_request_workflows.html#step-2-evaluate) for verification.
    1. If the user fails verification, please reach out to the [#privacy-team_help](https://gitlab.slack.com/archives/C04357HVCJD) Slack channel for further direction.
-   1. If the requester fails the challenge questions, and you get instruction from #privacy-team-help to proceed to verification fail, apply the `Account Verification Failed` and `Deletion Request::Denied` labels, and respond with the following snipped before closing the issue:
+   1. If the requester fails the challenge questions, and you get instruction from #privacy-team-help to proceed to verification fail, apply the `Account Verification Failed` and `deletion request:: denied` labels, and respond with the following snipped before closing the issue:

 <details>
 <summary markdown="span">Request Closed - Failed Verification</summary>